gabdub/ta-tweaks/README.md

 This code adds toolbars to textadept, allows to gray and check menu items and adds functions to compare files and strings (__compiling is required__):

-Each toolbar can be used as you wish but the default implementation is as follows:
+Each toolbar can be used in many different ways.
+Check the default implementation in: [tatoolbar](https://github.com/gabdub/ta-tweaks/wiki/tatoolbar)
-* #0: The horizontal top toolbar is used to show buttons and tabs
-* #1: The vertical left toolbar is used to show buttons or lists
-* #2: The horizontal bottom toolbar is used as a status bar replacement
-* #3: The vertical right (external) toolbar is used as a configuration panel
-* #4: The vertical right (internal) toolbar is used to show the MINIMAP
-* #5: Combobox drop down list (pop-up)
-* #6: Pop-up toolbar

 ![4 toolbars in action](https://github.com/gabdub/ta-tweaks/blob/master/screencapt/tab-win12.png "4 toolbars in action")